rmesaf/React_StructureTemplate/README.md

 git clone <url>
 ```

-Install all needed dependencies usign this command on a terminal:
+Install all needed dependencies using this command on a terminal:

 ```
 cd <folder>